Status

 Where :

-• <MQTT broker host address> is the address of your MQTT broker, for example “wirepasdemo.prod-wirepas.com” if you have a backend instance, or you can use the IP address of your gateway to connect to the built-in broker.
+• <MQTT broker host address> is the address of your MQTT broker, for example “wirepasdemo.prod-wirepas.com”, if you have a backend instance.
+Alternatively, you can use the IP address of your gateway to connect to the built-in broker.

-• -fu option is used to indicates the broker to use unsecure connection.
+• -fu option (optional) is used to indicates the broker to use insecure connection.
+To be omitted if using a secured connection.

 “send_led_on_command” and “send_led_off_command” correspond to this downlink message, and can be sent with the following options :